tum-pbs/pbdl-book/physgrad.md

 ## The crux of the matter

-Before diving into the details of different optimizers, the following paragraphs should provide some intuition for why this is important.
-As mentioned above, all methods discussed so far have used gradients, and the main reason for moving towards different updates is that they have some fundamental scaling issues in multi-dimensional settings.
+Before diving into the details of different optimizers, the following paragraphs should provide some intuition for why this inversion is important.
+As mentioned above, all methods discussed so far use gradients, which come with fundamental scaling issues: even for relatively simple linear cases, the direction of the gradient can be negatively distorted, thus preventing effective progress towards the minimum.
+(In non-linear settings, the length of the gradient anticorrelates with the distance from the minimum point, making it even more difficult to converge.)

-For 1D problems, this can easily be "fixed" by choosing a good learning rate, but interestingly, as soon as we go to 2D, things become more tricky.
-Let's consider a very simple toy "physics" function in two dimensions, which simply applies a factor $\alpha$ to the second component.
-Afterwards we're computing an $L^2$ "loss" of the result:
+In 1D, this problem can alleviated by tweaking the learning rate, but it becomes very clear in higher dimensions.
+Let's consider a very simple toy "physics" function in two dimensions that simply applies a factor $\alpha$ to the second component, followed by an $L^2$ loss:

 $$ \mathcal P(x_1,x_2) =
 \begin{bmatrix}